soylisK/N-Queens/README.md

 Use python2.7, plus check for Tkinteger lib in python.

-We have build two algorithms for solving N-queens problem and We compares the results.
+We have build two algorithms for solving N-queens problem and We compared the results.

 The Two Algoriths are:
-+a) Simulated Annealing --> as a local search algorithm.
++ a) Simulated Annealing --> as a local search algorithm.
-+b) Min Conflicts --> CSP algorithm (Constraint Satisfaction Problem).
++ b) Min Conflicts --> CSP algorithm (Constraint Satisfaction Problem).